dieterich-lab/clinical_deid/README.md

 68   AGE
 Years   AGE
 ```
-Currently the script does not use the BIO Format by default.

 ## Performaing de-identification task

-1. To run the script, prepare your CoNLL formated taining and test files as described above and save them into the folder *data*.
+1. To run the script, prepare your CoNLL formated taining and test files as described above and save them into the folder `data/`.
 2. Next you can run the script defining the arguments --path_train and --path_test.
 ```console
 foo@bar:~$ python lstm_elmo.py --path_train data/deid_surrogate_train_all_version2.conll path_test data/deid_surrogate_test_all_groundtruth_version2.conll
 ```
 3. If the training is done, you will get a tokenwise and entitywise classification report calculated on the test set on the console.
-4. In addition a h5 model file called best_model_lstm_elmo.h5 is saved into the root folder.
+4. In addition a h5 model file called `best_model_lstm_elmo.h5` is saved into the root folder.
 This can be used to load it into a de-identification pipeline.

 ## Customizing hyperparameters